mmerchante/Project4-CUDA-Rasterizer/README.md

 Memory consumption is a big issue too, and the logarithmic scale used for different hierarchy capacities is used to mitigate the fact that as tiles become bigger, more primitives are going to intersect with them.

 As expected, the results are also very dependent on the tile size, the amount of subdivisions, and also the threshold used for placing primitives at specific levels of the hierarchy.

+An important distinction is that this approach does not use shared memory, so 16x16 tiles are actually really slow because of global memory access.
+When tiles are smaller, around 4x4, the algorithm benefits from cache accesses and performance improves drastically.

 ## Improvements
 * The fixed, preallocated primitive memory is not ideal, and maybe extending the atomic counter idea to a dynamic global list may be useful at different hierarchy levels.